 That black cardigan I wore was everything uncomfortable: from the relentlessly scratchy tinsel to the stretchy synthetic material that was most-definitely-not-cotton to the elastic ribbed cuffs and waist that felt as tightly cinched as a corset and left marks on my skin.
 But, when I wore it, I “passed”, moving seamlessly into that outside world.
 When I would blunder, this cardigan was my get-out-of-jail-free card.

-It allowed me to flash a girlfriend to prove that I was going commando just like Joey did on “Friends”.
+It allowed me to flash my lover to prove that I was going commando just like Joey did on “Friends”.
 At least it did the the first time, as that cardigan and I created an image of a spontaneous free-spirit.
-When she responded positively, I flashed her over and over again — a soft, sensational breeze flowing up my legs with each flap of my dress — until finally she put her hand over mine and said, “I get it, and it is sexy, but enough.”
+When she responded positively, I flashed her over and over again — a soft, sensational breeze flowing up my legs with each flap of my dress — until finally she put her hand over mine and said, “I get it, and it is sexy, but we need to study.”
 Still.
 The cardigan and accouterments gave me some leeway in social situations, so I wore it despite the intense unpleasantness.
 It was as though the cardigan was the deflection, the sparkles reflecting back images instead of revealing the me inside.

 I eventually began using some fallback terms to describe my feelings: happy, sad, mad, scared, anxious, frustrated, lonely, misunderstood.
 But, there were no nuances.
 No blissful, wistful, resentful, terrified, panicky, exasperated, abandoned, misled.
 As the years have passed, the luster on the fallback terms has worn off from repeated use, and what I am left with is even simpler.
 Comfort and discomfort.